-Internal Audit will co-ordinate its work with others wherever this is beneficial to the Service.
+Internal Audit will co-ordinate its work with others wherever this is beneficial to the organisation.

-3 PSIAS refers to the 'chief audit executive'.
+&lt;sup>3 PSIAS refers to the 'chief audit executive'.

-2 In this instance the Finance & Audit Committee relates to "The Board" referred to in the PSIAS.
+&lt;sup>2 In this instance the Finance & Audit Committee relates to "The Board" referred to in the PSIAS.

-Status of Internal Audit in the Service
+Status of Internal Audit in the Organisation

-The Chief Executive for SWAP and Assistant Director report to the Head of Service Improvement and to the Finance & Audit Committee as set out below.
+The Chief Executive for SWAP and Assistant Director report to the Head of Strategic Planning & Corporate Assurance and to the Finance & Audit Committee as set out below.

-The Assistant Director will be the first and primary point of contact for the Service for all matters relating to the Finance & Audit Committee, including the provision of periodic reports, as per company policy.
-The Assistant Director is also responsible for the design, development, and delivery of audit plans, subject to the agreement of the Authority.
+The Assistant Director will be the first and primary point of contact for the organisation for all matters relating to the Finance & Audit Committee, including the provision of periodic reports, as per company policy.
+The Assistant Director is also responsible for the design, development and delivery of audit plans, subject to the agreement of the Authority.